 The target audience is mental health providers (advanced doctoral level psychology trainees, psychologists in practice, master’s level clinicians etc).

-Anna L Holen, MD, has been a practicing and Board-certified psychiatrist in Washington for over 10 years, working in inpatient, outpatient, and consultation settings.
+Anna L Holen, MD, has been a practicing and Board-certified psychiatrist in Washington for the last 13 years, working in inpatient, outpatient, and consultation settings.
+She currently provides psychiatric consultation to primary care providers.
 She has experience in prescribing/recommending a wide variety of psychiatric medications in these diverse settings.
-Over the course of her career, she has provided education regarding psychiatric medications to psychiatry residents, medical students, behavioral health staff, and behavioral health interns.
+Over the course of her career, Dr. Holen has provided education regarding psychiatric medications to psychiatry residents, medical students, behavioral health staff, and behavioral health interns.

 $55.00 – Regular registration fee

 *Credit card charges are subject to an additional fee.

 ** Group rates may be available; contact Katherine Dixon to request consideration.